 BEING OPEN TO LONG-DISTANCE ONLINE DATING

 When I was single it went nowhere with the choices I had locally, so I logically looked elsewhere.
-Just as many professionals have to relocate to find high quality jobs, many single women have to be open to search long-distance for the rare man who is wonderfully compatible with them if they’re not happy with their local pool of single men.
+For example, many professionals have to relocate to find high quality jobs.
+In the same way many single women, who are not happy with their local pool of single men, have to be open to search long-distance for the rare man who is wonderfully compatible with them.

 At first I was against long-distance because it requires more effort.
 But I’m so glad I changed my mind.
 I also had a friend who balked at getting to know a man long-distance, even though locally there was no one who was a prospect for her.
 She didn’t want to live in another state and leave her family and friends.